Junpengalaitp/Algorithm-Data-Structure/markdown/binary tree.md

 * level level traversal
 * can discard all upper levels to reduce memory usage

+### LC 654.
+Maximum Binary Tree
+* find the max index in the nums array between left and right index
+* recurse on left index to max index and max index + 1 to right index

 ### LC 987.
 Vertical Order Traversal of a Binary Tree
 * do a traversal and mark each node's coordinates
 * build answer by the coordinates, col are levels, and in each level order nodes val by comparing order row -> val